 CCLP has worked with state officials to create and update licensing standards for juvenile facilities to reflect best practices in the field.
 For example, CCLP staff helped Louisiana officials develop the state’s first set of licensing standards for its juvenile detention facilities.
 Our staff also worked with a juvenile justice reform task force in Mississippi to develop recommended standards for submission to the state’s legislature.

 CCLP has worked with experts in medical care, mental health care, and education to conduct independent assessments of conditions of confinement juvenile facilities upon request.
 For example, as part of a federal civil rights case over conditions in Rhode Island’s juvenile facilities, the state’s Department of Children, Youth, and Families and parties to the litigation requested that CCLP conduct an assessment of conditions in the state’s detention center and training school.

-To learn more about the Center’s training and technical assistance opportunities, visit our resource page or contact Jason Szanyi, Director of Institutional Reform, at 202-637-0377 x108 or firstname.lastname@example.org.
+To learn more about the Center’s training and technical assistance opportunities, visit our Resources page or contact Jason Szanyi, Director of Institutional Reform, at 202-637-0377 x108 or email@example.com.

 “The work of the DMC Action Network, led by the Center for Children’s Law and Policy, demonstrated that communities can implement reforms that have a measurable and positive impact on youth of color.”

 Laurie Garduque Director of Justice Reform, The John D. and Catherine T. MacArthur Foundation